Alpena Oil Company

 eligibility, thereafter only on January 1 or proof of loss of other

-average 40 hours per week during the first calendar year, excluding
+Meat Managers who average 40 hours per week during the first calendar year

-any hourly employees working at the C-stores or the grocery stores with
+and excludes any other hourly employees working at the Office, C-stores

 3) It is the responsibility of the eligible employee to notify Personnel